Elgenzay/kavacoast/README.md

 I personally use the MySQL **server only** on Windows in favor of using [DBeaver](https://dbeaver.io/) for database management.
 I'm using the **Development Computer** config type and left ports closed.

+The remainder of this guide can be followed without TLS with [Git Bash](https://git-scm.com/downloads) when setting up a local development environment on Windows.

 ## Clone and build